ShalekLab/alexandria/docs/dropseq_cumulus.md

 # Inputs/Outputs

-## The input_csv_file
+## The Alexandria Sheet

-To instruct the workflow, you must create a comma-separated-value (csv) sample sheet called the input_csv_file which contains sample names, paths to sequencing data on the workspace bucket, and any metadata you wish to include on Alexandria.
+To instruct the workflow, you must create a comma-separated-value (csv) sample sheet called the Alexandria Sheet which contains sample names, paths to sequencing data on the workspace bucket, and any metadata you wish to include on Alexandria.

-### Formatting your input_csv_file for FASTQ files
+### Formatting your Alexandria Sheet for FASTQ files

 For processing a sequencing directory full of BCL files, see the below section instead.

-Write your input_csv_file in a text editor or a spreadsheet manipulation program such as Microsoft Excel and save your file as a comma-separated value (.csv) file.
-The input_csv_file must have column headers and contains the following in whatever order:
+Write your Alexandria Sheet in a text editor or a spreadsheet manipulation program such as Microsoft Excel and save your file as a comma-separated value (.csv) file.
+The Alexandria Sheet must have column headers and contains the following in whatever order:

 ```eval_rst
 ..
 Important::